 Winter bass fishing is more challenging than in other seasons because of cold weather, but there are some things you can do to make your trip successful and enjoyable for everyone involved.

-While winter fishing can be very rewarding, you need to take extra precautions and ensure you are safe.
+While winter fishing can be very rewarding, you must take extra precautions and ensure you are safe.

-Remember to fish slow and be patient.
+Remember to fish slowly and be patient.
 Present the bass with a meal they can't say no to, and you will have a lot of success.